 We require at least one work sample (but no more than two) from the artist being commissioned, but organizations may also submit 1-2 work samples representing previous work that is relevant to the project being commissioned.

-No. All documentation must be uploaded to online grant portal.
+No. All documentation must be uploaded to the online grant portal.

-If you have other questions, please email EBFA at email@example.com.
+If you have other questions, please email East Bay Fund for Artists at firstname.lastname@example.org.

-*Funds for the EBFA have been generously supported by The William and Flora Hewlett Foundation, the East Bay Community Foundation and our generous individual donors.
+*Funds for the East Bay Fund for Artists have been generously supported by The William and Flora Hewlett Foundation, the East Bay Community Foundation and our generous individual donors.